dliedke/SnakePython/README.md

 - ⚔️ Snakes collide head-on (results in a tie)
 - 🚫 A snake has no valid moves remaining

-Press Enter to restart the game after it ends! 🎮
+Press Enter to restart the game after it ends or ESC to exit! 🎮

+Built with ChatGPT o3-mini-high and Claude Sonnet 3.5